wilbertcr/fullstack-nanodegree-vm/vagrant/catalog/Readme.md

 User can add,edit and delete categories and add,edit and delete their respective items.
 * Backend is a flask application
 * Front is React.js and JQuery for transmission of data.
 * The backend of this application is strongly based on the restaurant menu app project in this nano-degree.
+* The application implements an attempt at dealing with CSRF and OAuth 2.0 via google.

 #Installation